 Written Test Retakes

 If you fail, you can retest.
-The state will only allows you to take one knowledge test per day.
-After failing two consecutive tests, you’ll be charged a fee to take any subsequent knowledge tests thereafter.
+The state will only allows you to take 1 knowledge test per day.
+After failing 2 consecutive tests, you’ll be charged a fee to take any subsequent knowledge tests thereafter.